Seeing Through The Illusion: Part Two

 So when we realize this sense of non-self,

-Then that's the seventh consciousness becomes more clear.
+Then this seventh consciousness becomes more clear.

-So what I'm going to do over the next few weeks is once we finish looking at the eighth consciousness,
+So what I'm going to do over the next few weeks is,

-I'm going to look again.
+I'm going to look again,

 We're going to talk again about the non-self,

-And we'll talk about the five aggregates.
+And we'll talk about the five aggregates,

 So the way that we experience the world.

-But the problems we have now is this seventh consciousness.
+The problems we have now is this seventh consciousness.

-So sila,
+So Sela,

 The way that we are ethical.

-These are the three key areas that we can start to work on trying to understand and try to break free a little bit from this ego.
+Trying to understand and try to break free a little bit from this ego.

 Remember that it's there,